floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_activate.md

 A watch with the given id does not exist for the current tenant.

-The status 404 is also returned if the tenant specified by the `sg_tenant` request header does not exist.

-## Multi Tenancy

-The watch REST API is tenant-aware.
-Each Signals tenant has its own separate set of watches.
-The HTTP request header `sg_tenant` can be used to specify the tenant to be used.
-If the header is absent, the default tenant is used.

 ## Permissions

 For being able to access the endpoint, the user needs to have the privilege `cluster:admin:searchguard:tenant:signals:watch/activate_deactivate` for the currently selected tenant.